addyosmani/backbone-fundamentals/backbone-fundamentals.md

     var todo = new Todo();

     todo.on('invalid', errorCallback);
-    // What would you need to set on the todo properties to cause validation to fail? todo.set( { done: 'not a boolean' } );
+    // Change the model state in such a way that validation will fail todo.set( { done: 'not a boolean' } );

     ok( errorCallback.called, 'A failed validation correctly triggered an error' );